ruby-R53/fpkg/README.md

 ### Requirements

 You just need Bash and know how variables work in it, pretty much.
-It's just for changing the script's program calls.
+It's just for changing the script's program calls, nothing crazy.

 Besides that, you'll also need the following (which most distros should already ship preinstalled):